 UNHCR is assisting people displaced inside the DRC through activities aimed at strengthening the protection of vulnerable people, including women and children.

-We also provide shelter materials and cash grants to the most vulnerable among the displaced and returnees.
-We strengthen community-based organisations that work for peaceful coexistence, while working towards solutions to displacement.
+It also provides shelter materials and cash grants to the most vulnerable and works to strengthen community-based organisations that work for peaceful coexistence while working towards solutions to displacement.

 UNHCR is working with the International Organization for Migration to lead the coordination and management of sites hosting internally displaced people (IDPs) in the North Kivu and Tanganyika provinces.

 Regionally, UNHCR leads the Regional Refugee Response Plan (RRP), which brings together partners across seven neighbouring countries hosting Congolese refugees.
 We provide protection and assistance to Congolese refugees in neighbouring countries, collaborating with authorities and partners.

 Refugees, mainly women and children, from countries like the Central African Republic and South Sudan, who have sought refuge in the DRC, also receive life-saving support and international protection through UNHCR and its partners while working towards solutions and sustainability.